 Registration Information for Applicants Licensed in Another Province

-If you are currently licensed as a paramedic somewhere else in Canada, follow the steps below to become licensed in Saskatchewan through the Agreement for International Trade (AIT, also known as Labour Mobility).
+If you are currently licensed as a paramedic somewhere else in Canada, follow the steps below to become licensed in Saskatchewan through the Agreement for Internal Trade (AIT, also known as Labour Mobility).

 Requirements at a glance